sektionschef/art2/content/posts/raumstreicher/index.md

 "I paint energy, not the soul."
 Ukranian artist Kazimir Malevich, 1924

 100% of primary and secondary sales are donated to `Save the children` (https://thegivingblock.com/donate/save-the-children/) one week after publication, supporting victims of the war against Ukraine.
+All donations listed [here]({{< ref "donation/index.md" >}} "Donation").

 Raumstreicher divides space in boxes, randomly.